 - A leveraged ETF seeks, say, a double or triple return relative to the benchmark index.

 Most ETFs pay a dividend on their units based on the dividends paid on the fund's holdings.
 The dividend payment dates vary by ETF.
 As a rule, dividends are paid out monthly, quarterly, semi-annually or annually.
 Some ETFs do not pay out dividends but reinvest them within the ETF, which increases the value of the ETF unit.

 Any capital gains and dividends from ETFs are subject to tax in accordance with the capital income tax rate.
 More information on taxation is available on the website of the Finnish Tax Administration.

-You can trade in ETFs via op.fi in the same manner as in shares.
-Before confirming an order, you always need to acknowledge that you have read the ETFs Key Investor Information Document.
-The trading fee is the same as in share trading and depends on the market place.
-See the list of service charges and fees here.
+To start investing, you need to open an investment service package.
+You can trade in ETFs via the op.fi service in the same manner as in stocks.
+Before confirming an order, you always need to acknowledge that you have read the ETF’s Key Investor Information Document.
+The trading fee is the same as in stock trading and depends on the market place.

 Physical ETF and synthetic ETF – what’s the difference?

 Exchange-traded funds (ETFs) can be divided into two categories based on their structure:

 Both have their pros and cons.
 Both track the same index and seek the same return.